Michael DuHaime

-Prior to working on the Bush campaign, DuHaime worked for Republicans at the local, state, and federal level.

 DuHaime advised the 2016 Chris Christie presidential campaign.

-Family
+Early life

-DuHaime was born in 1973 and grew up in Bloomingdale, New Jersey.

-His father, Richard DuHaime, a conservative Republican, was a four-term Passaic County Freeholder and ran for the U.S. Senate in 1996.
-He finished second in a three-way Republican primary, only capturing 20% of the vote and losing to Rep. Richard Zimmer.
-In Passaic County, he won nearly 78% of the vote.

-His mother, Anne DuHaime, served as the Mayor of Bloomingdale.
-His sister, Debbie DuHaime, is the morning traffic reporter for WABC radio in New York City and appears on the Imus in the Morning program.
+DuHaime grew up in Bloomingdale, New Jersey and graduated from nearby DePaul Catholic High School.
+His mother, Anne DuHaime, served as the mayor of Bloomingdale.
+His father, Richard DuHaime, was a four-term Passaic County Freeholder and unsuccessfully ran for the U.S. Senate in 1996.
+He finished second in a three-way Republican primary, capturing only 19% of the vote and losing to Rep. Richard Zimmer.
+His sister, Debbie DuHaime, is the morning traffic reporter for WABC-AM and WEPN-AM radio in New York City.

-Michael DuHaime is married to Dore Jean Carroll, a former reporter for the Star Ledger and has three sons, Cole, Owen, and Trevor.

-College

-DuHaime graduated from Rutgers University in 1995 with a B.A. in Journalism and Political science.
-He was also a four-year skater on the Rutgers Ice Hockey team where he served as a captain for championship teams his junior and senior seasons.
+DuHaime graduated from Rutgers University in 1995 with a Bachelor's Degree in Journalism and Political Science.
+He was also a member of the Rutgers ice hockey team where he served as its captain during his junior and senior years.
 The team played in the MCHC and did compete at the NCAA level.